LuzMaria04/Project-03-Team-Crystal-Egg/README.md

 * Storing the data
 * MongoDB to store the Data
 * Pulled from CSV from Kaggle nd imported into the DB
-* Data can be filtered to specific counrty + years to meet our needs
+* Data can be filtered to specific country + years to meet our needs

 ## Sources: